bimambr/atw/evaluator_optimizer_attempts/notes.md

 ```

 - literature attempts 5 (evaluator temp 0.5) and 6 (evaluator temp 0.1) uses json formatter. verdict: attempt 6 is good enough, but the latency could be better!
-- todo: literature attempt 7 uses a smaller model (gemma-3-270M-it-qat) for the json formatter.
+- wont fix: literature attempt 7 uses a smaller model (gemma-3-270M-it-qat) for the json formatter (NOT FEASIBLE).
+- literature attempt 7 uses temp 1.4 for all optimizer (draft & refinement is now one single state, and refinement is no longer using a lower temp than the initial draft).